sntdshrly/dwi-putra-sakti-notebook/README.md

 # DPS Notebook
-this repository created for 'data analyst test'.
+This repository created for 'data analyst test'.